priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/README.md

 ﻿# Failure Analysis — ASUS TUF Gaming A15 (FA506ICB)
 **Report Date:** [redacted-phone] | **System S/N:** N7NRCX07W******304

-> **Scope:** The evidence within this repository documents a pattern of recurring, critical system failures on a freshly installed OS.
-The data correlates these crashes (`Kernel-Power Event ID 41`) with the intermittent disappearance of the dedicated GPU and a specific `BugcheckCode 159 (DRIVER_POWER_STATE_FAILURE)`.
-HWiNFO logs confirm these failures are not caused by overheating, strongly suggesting a systemic hardware fault.
+> **Scope:** The evidence within this repository documents a pattern of recurring and evolving critical system failures on a freshly installed OS.
+The data includes logs of multiple critical crashes (`BugcheckCode 159`), video proof of the dGPU disappearing, and most critically, video documentation of the **live degradation of the dGPU from a non-responsive "zombie" state to a complete hardware disconnection without a system reboot.** HWiNFO logs confirm all failures occur under normal thermal conditions, strongly suggesting a systemic hardware fault.

 ---